canonical/paas-charm/docs/index.rst

 Project and community
 ---------------------

-The 12-Factor app project is a member of the Ubuntu family.
-It’s an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.
+12-Factor charms are a member of the Ubuntu family.
+This is an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.